biscuitgtaw/clearstatus/content/default/issues/2021-02-27-incident-0166-department-response-roof-rescue.md

   - South Los Santos
 enableComments: false
 ---
 A Quint ladder truck has been dispatched from Station 7 to assist the Los Santos Police Department in helping a civilian down from the South Eastern corner of the Davis Mega Mall, Davis.
-Firefighters are currently on scene assisting in bringing the civilian down.
+Firefighters assisted the civilian down to the car park and handed them over to the Los Santos Police Department.

 Responding Units: Q-7, PR-2